-At any rate, you can do simple things like change the color or font of the speed listed.. and invert it, apparently so you can sit it on your dash and it can display on your windshield.
+At any rate, you can do simple things like changing the color or font of the speed listed.. and invert it, apparently so you can set it on your dash and it can display on your windshield.
 All of that would be eh, okay- if it wasn’t an average of 15 mph off at any given time, and had a strong tendency to force close.

 Ok so maybe it isn’t that serious, but the point is… Twicca is beyond fabulous.
-It has a sensible sized widget that contains buttons labeled “update” “home” “mentions” “DM” and “search”.
-If you already use twitter, you know exactly what those buttons mean.
-If you don’t, this part of todays post will be pretty alien to you.
+It has a sensibly sized widget that contains buttons labeled “update” “home” “mentions” “DM” and “search”.
+If you already use Twitter, you know exactly what those buttons mean.
+If you don’t, this part of today’s post will be pretty alien to you.

 You also have access to change your User Icon, Bio, Web page, location and name from the profile settings.

-I have so much more to say about these two fantastic apps but I there is so much packed in here- it made it hard to focus on the many various details of each.
+I have so much more to say about these two fantastic apps but I there were so much packed in here- it made it hard to focus on the many various details of each.
 If this were my living, I might break it down more this time But this is my passion.
-I am sure my excitement bleeds through here, as I write what comes natural..…
+I am sure my excitement bleeds through here, as I write what comes naturally.…